-For the GMA-Verifier, the developer provided a test case set consisting of 4 test cases which includes two good case tests and two bad case tests.
-For the good case tests, several allowed modifications were applied to the MRTD application, while for the bad case tests several unallowed modifications were applied.
+For the GMA Verifier, the developer provided a test case set which includes several good case tests and several bad case tests.
+For the good case tests, only allowed modifications were applied to the test hex file (which represents an MRTD application), while for the bad case tests several unallowed modifications were applied to the test file.